veroxsity/squailor/README.md

 ### 🔒 Privacy
 - Squailor does **not collect telemetry** or send analytics
 - Your documents stay on your machine
-- Only minimal text/image excerpts are sent to OpenRouter for AI processing
+- Only minimal text/image excerpts are sent to your chosen AI provider for processing
+- API keys are encrypted using AES-256-GCM with machine-specific keys

 ---